kitty-panics/markdown/docs/Rules-CN.md

     * Spaces used to indent the list item instead
 ```

-You have the option to exclude this rule for code blocks.
-To do so, set the
+You have the option to exclude this rule for code blocks and spans.
+To do so,
-`code_blocks` parameter to `false`.
-Code blocks are included by default since
+set the `code_blocks` parameter to `false`.
+Code blocks and spans are included
-handling of tabs by tools is often inconsistent (ex: using 4 vs. 8 spaces).
+by default since handling of tabs by Markdown tools can be inconsistent (e.g.,
+using 4 vs. 8 spaces).

+By default, violations of this rule are fixed by replacing the tab with 1 space
+character.
+To use a different number of spaces, set the `spaces_per_tab`
+parameter to the desired value.

+Rationale: Hard tabs are often rendered inconsistently by different editors and
+can be harder to work with than spaces.

 <a name="md011"></a>